rubyonjets/jets-docs/_docs/waf/custom-rules.md

 end
 ```

+The custom rules and settings are overridable.

 **Note**: Jets Custom Rules are different from AWS Managed rules.
 A Jets Custom Rule is a rule that Jets builds and maintains.

 ## Blanket Rate Limiter

 The Blanker Rate Limiter rule protects your entire application by limiting requests from any IP address.
-Example: Blocks IPs making over 1,000 requests in 5 minutes.
+Example: It blocks IPs making over 1,000 requests in 5 minutes.
 It's a fundamental rule for DDoS protection.

 ## URI Rate Limiter

 The URI Rate Limiter rule can be used to apply stricter limits to specific urls.
 Example: Limits login page requests to 100 per 5 minutes to prevent brute force attacks.
 Slow-performing and expensive URIs can have even lower thresholds to maintain performance.

+## Protection Before Lambda

+It's important to note that the WAF protection is logical at the CloudFront CDN Layer.
+This means the request is blocked before it ever gets a chance to hit your Lambda function.

 ## Window vs Frequency